May 14, 2026

 Why doesn't Apple's built-in dictation work well for coding prompts?

-Apple dictation can struggle with longer sessions and lacks awareness of technical vocabulary like variable names, function references, and framework-specific terms.
-It guesses at code-related language without learning your project context, creating transcription errors that waste time.
+Apple dictation can struggle during longer sessions and lacks awareness of technical vocabulary such as variable names, function references, and framework-specific terms.
+It guesses at code-related language without learning your project's context, leading to transcription errors that waste time.

 How does Willow handle technical terms and project-specific vocabulary?